prjseal/Clean/README.md

-# Clean Starter Kit for Umbraco 13
+# Clean Starter Kit for Umbraco 13 and 15

 ## version 4.1.0 is for Umbraco 13 (Long Term Support)